AnnaBrunicheOlsen/Genomic-diversity-in-Darwins-finches/README.md

-# Runs-of-homozygosity
+# Project description
-These scripts are developed for the Darwin's Finches Runs-of-Homozygosity project.
+These scripts are developed for the Darwin's Finches genomic diversity and inbreeding project.

-Oct 2017
+Oct 2019

 Author: Anna Brüniche-Olsen